 When blood glucose levels are stable, the glucose measurement displayed by the FreeStyle Libre system in the interstitial fluid, is similar to blood glucose.

 When blood glucose levels increase, the glucose measurement displayed by the FreeStyle Libre system in the interstitial fluid may be below the blood glucose reading.

 When blood glucose levels decrease, the glucose measurement displayed by the FreeStyle Libre system in the interstitial fluid may be higher than the blood glucose reading.

 The FreeStyle Libre System

 The FreeStyle Libre system is the leading sensor glucose monitoring device globally7 and the only flash glucose monitoring system.
-It consists of a small, discreet Sensor worn on the back of the arm with a Reader or phone app◊ to scan the Sensor.
+It consists of a small, discreet Sensor worn on the back of the upper arm with a Reader or phone app◊ to scan the Sensor.
 People with diabetes must scan once every 8 hours for a complete glycaemic picture, ensuring users remain engaged with their glucose monitoring throughout the day.